Close

 F. Policies

-The Company has adopted all policies as required to be maintained by the Company under the provisions of the Companies Act, 2013 and SEBI (LODR) Regulations and the same are uploaded on the website of the Company wherever required and the salient features of the policies are detailed in Corporate Governance Report.
+The Company has adopted all policies as required under the provisions of the Companies Act, 2013 and SEBI (LODR) Regulations.
+The same are uploaded on the website of the Company.
+Policy on directors and senior appointments and Remuneration and rewards policy were merged and renamed as Nomination and Remuneration Policy.

 G. Recommendations of the audit committee and other committees